markdaws/gohome/docs/getting_started.md

 Raspberry PI is a cheap PC (around $25) that is popular for home automation, if you want to install goHOME on a Raspberry PI [here](raspberrypi_manual.md) are some detailed instructions.

 ###Other systems
 If you want to install goHOME on other systems, Mac, PC etc. then you will need to manually build the goHOME project, currently binaries are not pre-built.

-You will need to:
+####Building the executable

   - Install git (source control): https://git-scm.com/
   - Install golang https://golang.org/dl/